Chemical and Biomolecular Engineering

 Faculty Advisor: William Phillip

-Effective and sustained effort in the Phillip Group has proven that a custom-3D-printing system can create well-defined polymer membranes with finely-tuned hierarchical structures.
-We plan to construct membranes made from a tri-co-polymer solvent system with integral carbon nano-tubes.
-Additionally, Non-Newtonian flow allows for desirable printing properties.
-3D-printing these types of membranes will allow us to have high porosity and therefore high energy efficiency-contaminant removal and resource recovery.
+Further effort in the Phillip Group has proven that a custom 3D-printing system can create well-defined polymer membranes with finely-tuned hierarchical structures.
+The non-Newtonian flow of the polymer solvent system allows for desirable printing properties.
+Having constructed membranes made from a tri-co-polymer solvent system with integral carbon nano-tubes, the efficacy of metal ion adsorption needs to be evaluated.
+Previous research has shown that similar tri-co-polymer membranes fabricated by a surface-segregation and vapor-induced phase separation (SVIPS) process have produced membranes with high permeability and binding affinity for heavy metal ions.
+3D-printing these types of membranes will allow us to have even higher permeability and therefore high energy efficiency-contaminant removal and resource recovery.
+Successful ion uptake experiments will also serve as proof of concept for the 3D-printing technique and provide confidence for developing other novel materials with the system.
 Applications include: nitrate recovery from fertilizer runoff; lead removal from contaminated water in areas such as Flint, MI; and heavy-metal ion recovery from industrial chemical processes.